Logo for Vibrationdamage.com

 • Document the construction as much as you can by video or photos.
 You can even use a cell phone, tablet computer or your existing security cameras for this.
 Pay particular attention to those days when compaction and paving, demolition, pile driving or blasting may be done.
 Get photos and/or video of as many pieces of construction equipment in use as you can, making sure you capture the equipment model designations.

 • Get recordings of the largest vibrations for documentation, using just about any iOS or Android tablet or cell phone having accelerometer sensors, along with free vibration monitoring apps for your device.
 In the unlikely event that any vibration monitoring is done for the contractor, you may want to get those data ultimately.
+Having your own data on vibrations can often help you get seismograph data that would, otherwise, not be acknowledged or produced.

 • Check your home regularly during the construction process for new or expanding cracks and other signs of damage, recording any changes on video or in photos.
 Pay particular attention to diagonal cracks extending from the corners of wall penetrations.
 Also check for concrete and slab cracking.
 You should document any other forms of damage, as well.